 | Local | “best project management tools in Germany” | Favors local media, localized pages, compliance proof | Regional or regulated markets |

-The same company can be top-three globally but invisible locally — or the opposite.
-Without regional context in your persona definition, visibility data is incomplete.
+The same company can be top-three globally but invisible locally, or the opposite.
+Without regional context in your persona definition, your Product Position score is incomplete.

 Being Seen vs Being Understood